mundyreimer/rewriting_systems/README.md

 * [See here](https://realpython.com/beginners-guide-python-turtle/) for a beginner's tutorial on how to use `Turtle` in Python.
 I chose Turtle since it is a pre-installed Python library and follows the general "*batteries included*" philosophy.

 * [See here](https://hackaday.io/project/11721-python-l-system) for an alternative to the Turtle package called *PyGame*.
 This should be more familiar to graphics/game programmers but is still low-level enough for beginners.
 Note that if your examples aren't running and you are using a recent version of Mac OS X, it might be a problem with the interaction between *pygame* and *virtualenv*.
 More [details here](https://github.com/pygame/pygame/issues/203#issuecomment-365798598).
-Other plotting packages options to choose among are [Pycairo](https://pycairo.readthedocs.io/en/latest/), [Pillow](https://pillow.readthedocs.io/en/stable/), and [Processing.py](https://py.processing.org/).
+Other plotting package options to choose among are [Pycairo](https://pycairo.readthedocs.io/en/latest/), [Pillow](https://pillow.readthedocs.io/en/stable/), and [Processing.py](https://py.processing.org/).

 * Much of the rendering template I used was built from Gianni Perez's [original implementation](https://github.com/ambron60/l-system-drawing), with fixes and comments based on Prusinkiewicz & Lindenmayer's original textbook linked above and [this tutorial](https://cgjennings.ca/articles/l-systems/) from Christopher Jennings.
 Extra *Production Rules* were based off of an implementation done in an entirely different package [found here](https://hackaday.io/project/11721-python-l-system) and [here](https://cdn.hackaday.io/files/11721501471264/baum.py).